The Instrumentalist

-The Instrumentalist is an American monthly magazine for music educators — focusing on scholastic band and orchestra — and performing artists and composers.
+The Instrumentalist is an American bimonthly magazine for music educators — focusing on junior and senior high school band and orchestra.
 Founded by Traugott Rohner (1906–1991), its first publication was dated September/October 1946.
 Its original address was in Glen Ellyn, Illinois.
-The current holding company, The Instrumentalist Publishing Co., is an Illinois corporation, based in Northbrook, Illinois, and headed by James (Jim) Traugott Rohner (born 1940), President, and his two children, Ann Rohner Callis and James Matthew Rohner.
-The three are Publisher, Associate Publisher, and Editor, respectively.
+The current holding company, The Instrumentalist Publishing Co., is an Illinois corporation, based in Northbrook, Illinois, and headed by Ann Rohner Callis and James M. Rohner.